r1cc4rd0m4zz4/traNsLatorLaB/README.md

 ## Features

 - **Language Detection**: Automatically detects the language of the input text using both `langdetect` and a fastText model, ensuring accurate translation.
-- **Translation**: Translates text to a specified target language using state-of-the-art models from Helsinki-NLP or Facebook's NLLB-200 distilled model, depending on availability and compatibility.
+- **Translation**: Translates text to a specified target language using state-of-the-art models from Helsinki-NLP or Facebook's M2M-100 and NLLB-200 distilled model, depending on availability and compatibility.
 - **Device Compatibility**: Automatically detects and utilizes available computational resources, preferring GPU acceleration when available for faster processing.
 - **Customizable Output**: Allows users to specify an output file for the translated text or prints the translation to the terminal if no file is specified.
 - **Sentence Splitting**: Splits input text into manageable sentences or segments to ensure the translation's quality and coherence, especially for longer texts.